Based on the highly successful Laser-Driven Light Source (LDLS)

 in a truly broadband white light source.
 The EQ-77 features a compact lamp

 house, with clean construction that ensures long life and ultimate stability.
-With a 170nm-2100nm wavelength range, and a choice of source dual-beam output or a single-beam output with retro-reflector, the EQ-77 is flexible for a broad variety of applications.
+With a 170nm-2100nm wavelength range and a single-beam output with retro-reflector, the EQ-77 is flexible for a broad variety of applications.

 Researchers using light for imaging and analytical spectroscopy in a variety of applications in the life sciences and materials sciences need light sources capable of providing extreme high brightness and power across a broad wavelength range.